minprog/adventure/steps/4 move/index.md

 5. Go to 2.

-Let's implement the `move()` method for the `Adventure` class, and then allow players to actually move around using this method.

-The `move` method has one parameter, `direction`, which should be connected to another room in the game graph.
+Implement the `move()` method for the `Adventure` class.
+The `move` method has one parameter, `direction`, which should help you find the room to move to.
 As an implementation detail, `move` should also return a boolean `True` or `False` depending on whether the move was possible (when is the move not possible?).
-The main program can use this result to notify the user if the move could not be performed.
+The main program can use this result to notify the user when the move could not be performed.

 ## Prompting for commands